- Gather supplies. I have them all listed on this 8GRD Supply List, every notecard, map, and worksheet.

 - Get your Europe and World maps ready.
 Bookmark my memrise deck of terms.

 - Get your vocab in order.
 Check out my resources here.

 - Bookmark my youtube playlist for 8GRD grade music and print my Alfred’s Music Keys.

 - Print the Poetry for 8GRD

 - Look over Story of the Church AND the assignments.
-Virtues/Vices list 8GRD The Catechism 8GRD format of the book/assignments really threw my kid.
+Print my Virtues/Vices list and Catechism 8GRD.
+The book format for SOTC really threw my kid.
 Me too for a sec.
 It kind of reminds me of how P&P didn’t put it’s chapter numbers at the beginning so it was hard to figure out where you were from the assignments.
 Try reading through the syllabus assignments with the book nearby so at least one of you understands the organization.

 - Print my Spalding mark-up for Wordly Wise 5.
 I can’t promise it’s perfect, but it’s the best I could do.